zubinchopra/portaldocs/portal-sdk/templates/portalfx-pde-cdn.md

 ## 1. Importing CDN Extension NuGet Package

-To be able to use the CDN integration blade, you will need to reference Microsoft.Portal.Extensions.Cdn nuget package in your **corext.config** or **packages.config** file.
+To be able to use the CDN integration blade, you will need to reference Microsoft.Portal.Extensions.Cdn nuget package.
+For CoreXT based environemtns, you can add a reference to the package in your **corext.config** or **packages.config** file as shown below.
+If you are not using CoreXT, please reference the package as appropriate in your environment.
 ```xml
 <package id="Microsoft.Portal.Extensions.Cdn" version="1.0.13.177" />
 ```